 During seasons of low sales, there might not be as many employees, and expenses are generally low, which allows the business to hoard cash.
 During this slow period, the business starts its operating cycle to create product inventory for the upcoming summer season.
 Cash is deployed and focused on funding the operating cycle.

 By allowing cash to build up during peak sales seasons then deploying it on its operating cycle during slow seasons, the company able to successfully manage its working capital.

 Understanding and forecasting the operating cycle allows business owners to properly budget their working capital.
-Overall, it is imperative to responsibly manage your working capital so that your business can succeed.
+Overall, it’s imperative to responsibly manage your working capital products so that your business can succeed.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.